 - Lapses in judgment (poor financial decisions, dressing wrong for the weather, etc.)

-Dealing with these symptoms can make many people withdrawn, irritable or depressed.
+Dealing with these early symptoms can make many people withdrawn, irritable or depressed.
 The care partner’s challenge is to provide enough support that the person with Alzheimer’s doesn’t become frustrated or overwhelmed, without making them feel self-conscious by offering too much help.

 Communication is key.
-When care partners ask what they can do to help, the person with Alzheimer’s still feels in control.
+When care partners ask what they can do to help, the person with the disease still feels in control.
 Naturally, the care partner also needs to be able to step in if there’s a safety risk – for example, if the person forgets that they started boiling a pot of water.

 3. Middle-stage (Moderate) Alzheimer’s Disease

 As time goes on, they will become increasingly confused and will have trouble caring for themselves.
 They may lose more of their earlier memories and start to forget the names of family members and friends.
 Completing simple tasks becomes extremely difficult and the person will need help getting dressed, using the bathroom and eating.